jenglick/scipy22-qiskit-runtime-tutorial/INSTALL.md

 Make sure the notebook server is started from the same Python environment (venv or conda) from which you ran `pip install -r requirements.txt`; otherwise, it may not find this repo in the path.

 Once the notebook server starts, it will provide a URL for accessing it through your web browser.
-To find the tutorial notebooks, navigate in the browser to `docs` and then `tutorials`.
+The tutorial notebooks can be found in the [docs directory](docs/tutorials/README.md).